jnozzi/cocoadev.com/SiteContent/General/PortingCLibraryToFramework.markdown

 The library is buit like most unix tools in a very very complicated process, using 4 auto configuration systems.
 You know - /.configure make etc.

 Can I covert it into a Project Builder framework project, or I should build a framework which use the compiled library?
-I guess I want the library to live inside the framework, so anyone can install and use it without an installer. --[[NirSoffer]]
+I guess I want the library to live inside the framework, so anyone can install and use it without an installer. --General/NirSoffer

 ----